 But in St. Andrews by-the-Sea, I was lucky.
 This is a quaint town that thrives primarily on tourism.
 I was in a tartan shop (there is a rich Scottish heritage in New Brunswick) chatting with the owner, when I asked her the question.

 Off I went and, as I told you, I walked right up to him and introduced myself.
 And what good fortune that I did.
-Jamie Steel is not only the executive director of the Sunbury Shores Arts & Nature Centre but also books all the musical talent in the town.
-He invited me back to the pub that evening to see Adam Olmstead, a local boy who made good in Nashville was on his way through town to play at a festival in Nova Scotia.
-He would play at the pub that night with the Nashville String Band that includes a number of Grammy Award winning members.
+Jamie Steel was not only the executive director of the Sunbury Shores Arts & Nature Centre at that time, but also the person who booked all the musical talent in the town.
+He invited me back to the pub that evening to see Adam Olmstead, a local boy who made good in Nashville and was on his way through town to play at a festival in Nova Scotia.
+He would play at the pub that night with the Nashville String Band that includes a number of Grammy Award-winning members.

-We don't always meet the Harley Haggertys of the world (what a great name – I just have to adopt it for this technique for meeting people) but sometimes we do.
+We don't always meet the Harley Haggertys of the world but sometimes we do.
 How fortunate I managed to do so in St. Andrews by-the-Sea.